FISCO-BCOS/FISCO-BCOS-DOC/en/docs/api.md

 #### FISCO BCOS RPC error code

-FISCO BCOS RPC error codes and their definitions:
+FISCO BCOS RPC  error codes and their corresponding meanings are as follows:

 | code  | message                                                      | definition                                        |
 | :---- | :----------------------------------------------------------- | :------------------------------------------ |